ABausG/home_widget/README.md

 which will give you access to the same SharedPreferences

 ### More Information
-For more Information on how to create and configure Android Widgets checkout (https://developer.android.com/guide/topics/appwidgets)[this guide] on the Android Developers Page.
+For more Information on how to create and configure Android Widgets checkout [this guide](https://developer.android.com/guide/topics/appwidgets) on the Android Developers Page.

 </details>